time-link/timelink-docs/README.md

 This is produced with [Material for MKDocs](https://squidfunk.github.io/mkdocs-material/)

+Obsidian can be used to edit the markdown files, but note that some features of Obsidian are not supported in MKDocs, such as internal links.
+Callouts are supported through the mkdocs-callouts plugin.

 ## Publishing

 The directory `docs` is  published as  GitHub Pages when pushed in the `main` branch.
 See https://squidfunk.github.io/mkdocs-material/publishing-your-site/